btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 43.4 20180505 =

+* New: Add ThreeWP_Broadcast_debug_text filter to allow for modification of debug text.
+* Fix: Fix HTML tables not working due to _() function conflict on some very specific installs.

 = 43.3 20180413 =